Ian-Blanshard/MP2-Word-Game/README.md

 ### Game title <a name="game-title"></a>

 The game title is at the head of the pages and shows the logo for the game, it is there as a visual reminder to the player of the game what game they are playing.
+It also can be clicked to open the introduction/instructions modal again.

 ![Screenshot of game title](/assets/images/game-title.jpg)